• Skip to primary navigation

 Make perfect potatoes au gratin with the best cheese for au gratin potatoes.
 It’s an easy au gratin potatoes recipe for creamy cheesy potatoes.
 And do you know the difference between scalloped potatoes vs au gratin?

-perfect potatoes au gratin, best cheese for au gratin potatoes
+perfect potatoes au gratin

 If you are like us, you like easy one-pot meals or in this case a one-pot potato dish.
 This is not one of those recipes where one would cook the sauce in a pot and then pour it in another and bake.
 This is a pour everything into the pan and bake recipe and exactly what all of us busy people need.